 How am I certain that you guys are gonna love this pasta with vodka cream sauce ?
 This recipe is just a slight variation to this very popular Shrimp Pasta with Tomato Cream Sauce .
-There is something about tomato-cream sauces that is so comforting, like this Spicy Chicken Pasta Indian Style or Spicy chicken pasta Italian style.
+There is something about tomato-cream sauces that is so comforting, like this Spicy Chicken Pasta Indian Style, chicken and mushroom Sauce for Pasta or Spicy chicken pasta Italian style.

 Penne pasta – Ain’t penne all vodka without penne pasta

 Marinara sauce – I used Prego (tomato, basil and garlic)